ghettosoak/frontiere2/README.md

 5. done? run gulp
 6. boogie

+## Requires:
+- node v-Whatever
+- a thirst for blood
+-

 ## Includes:

 - Most of bootstrap, because bower is for suckers
-- A handy dandy JS lib with functions I find myself using a lot
+- jQuery v1.11.1 because ie8 isn't dead yet (at least in switzerland)
+- Chosen v1.4.2 because selectize && select2 don't play nice with browserify and npm is a bit overkill for frontend (see above thoughts on bower)
+ - some super basic styles to get you up and running; I'll leave making it sing up to you
 - More empty folders than you can shake a stick at
 - A folder full(-ish) of useful commonly seen HTML structures (&& their applicable JS / CSS)
  - folder is called '_structures'
  - Said HTML / JS is commented out
  - Please feel free to delete / use as you please
- - if you happen edit any of the files in shared (outside of core), think about moving it into modules
+ - if you happen edit any of the JS files in shared (outside of core), think about moving it into modules

 ## Known issues:
 - Sometimes gulp needs to be restarted to properly accept SVG files
 - SVG paths MUST be compound paths, otherwise gulp will cry
+ - cmd / ctrl + 8 in illustrator
+- having problems with your font files loading? try making your paths a couple times larger

 # JS files in Shared